 There are 6 levels in total, each having a range of missions in them.
 Since completing a level takes around half an hour to an hour, the levels can be accessed via a password system.

-The graphics are also superior, having rich detail in the backgrounds and effects like smoke and rain occuring in parts of Fury 161.
+The graphics are also superior, having rich detail in the backgrounds and effects like smoke and rain occurring in parts of Fury 161.
 Ripley and her enemies have smooth animations and there are lighting effects on the scenery and/or the objects when using a flame thrower in egg rooms or closing a door.

 The SNES version was released after the movie, therefore it doesn't contain any deleted scenes or scenery present at the time of the other versions' developments.

 The Genesis version was a slightly different case.
-Instead of missions offered to you in a large, persistent area, the game uses stages (or levels) like many other platformers of the time.
+Instead of missions in a large, persistent area, the game uses stages (or levels) like many other platformers of the time.
 The majority of these see the player fighting their way through hordes of Aliens in order to rescue prisoners before the timer runs out.
 When the timer does run out, the player is show a scene of each of the remaining prisoners giving birth to a chestburster Alien.
 In addition to these rescue missions, there are other mission instances.
-Every few missions the player must fight a boss alien (and in the games finale, two at once) and occasionaly, the player will have to rescue lots of prisoners, without interference from Aliens.
+Every few missions the player must fight a boss alien (and in the games finale, two at once) and occasionally, the player will have to rescue lots of prisoners, without interference from Aliens.
 As well as the opposite, having to shoot lots of Aliens and reach the exit without needing to rescue prisoners.

 The game consists of roughly 20 missions, each increasing in difficulty and features several different locations from the movie (such as the prison grounds, the lead works, the slaughter house, the Alien nest, etc) and features a number of weapons commonly seen in the franchise (but ironically, none of which were seen in the actual film) the pulse rifle, flamethrower, grenade launcher and hand grenades.